-Crossing the +12V/12 and ground (G) wires might short-circuit and destroy the ES wall control processor.
+Crossing the $\pm 12V/12$ and ground (G) wires might short-circuit and destroy the wall control processor.

-Note: If you are using ONLY an ES-T1 to control your unit, you must connect a jumper wire between R and SB on the 24V (10-wire) removable terminal block.
-In this situation you can add continuous low speed operation by connecting a jumper wire between R and LO.
+Note: If you are using ONLY an ES-T1 to control your unit, you must connect a jumper wire between R and SB do one of the following on the 24V (10-wire) removable terminal block.